nullgemm/globuf/readme.md

 # Femtoframe
 Femtoframe is a portable windowing library for X11, Wayland, Windows and macOS.
-It is entirely modular, with support for X11, Wayland, Windows and macOS available in optional library binaries to be used with the femtoframe core.
+It is entirely modular, with support for X11, Wayland, Windows and macOS available in optional library binaries to be used with the Femtoframe core.

 Femtoframe was built as a lightweight alternative to similar projects and only provides windows, as demonstrated in the simple example, with the relevant